Agdaagux Tribe of King Cove: Native language and its origins

 Aleut is in its own branch separate from the Eskimo-Aleut family.
 All of the Native Alaskan dialects have been found to be influenced by Russian language.
 Especially as a result of the Russian fur traders as well as the Russian Orthodox.
 This is seen through the first Aleutian alphabet recorded from the Bering Aleut dialect and its comparison to Russian.

 Culture

 Prior to Russian and Scandinavian settlements, the Unangax̂ people lived off of the land hunting and fishing with kayaks called bidarkas.
 Relying heavily on trading and sharing between families for survival, especially to prevent food from spoiling.
 Pre-contact with the Russian fur traders, the natural world and spiritual were seen as one, including people, animals, places, oceans, and more.
 Though many of those beliefs were altered or lost soon after the Russians stated settling in the Aleutian Islands in the late 1700s.
-The tribe and locals are made up of a mix between non-natives and Unangax people.

 Economy

 Business

 31 business license are currently located in King Cove.
 Peter Pans Seafood an LLC, has one of the largest facilities in King Cove.
 They fish king crab, cod, salmon, pollock, and many other types of crab and fish.